torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 ---
-title:  "Hackathons: Some Guidelines"
+title:  "Hacking the Hackathon"
 date:   2019-12-05 20:00:00 -0700
 ---

 Hackathons.
 Love 'em, hate 'em, they're everywhere.
 It seems like every college has one.
-Whether you're a computer science student or just someone adjacent to programming, you pretty much always have the opportunity to attend some sort of hackathon.
+Whether you're a computer science student or simply adjacent to programming, you always have the opportunity to attend some sort of hackathon.

 Here's some guidelines for how hackathons work, whether you should attend or not, and tips for making the best of your experience.